Emeric Essex Vidal: San Isidro: a different kind of watercolour

 The Church of San Isidro, taken from doña Mariquita Thompson's is of interest for several reasons.
 Unlike the other Argentine watercolours in this section, it was not chosen for publication by Ackermann and hence did not go through the mediation of his engravers and colourists — London artists who had never been to Buenos Aires.
 It can be discerned whether it less "muddy" than Ackermann's productions.
-It was drawn from the summer estate of Mariquita Sánchez de Thompson, a prominent Argentine patriot and revolutionary who kept a literary salon.
+It was drawn from the summer estate of Mariquita Sánchez de Thompson, a prominent Argentine patriot and revolutionary; she kept a literary salon.
 It shows the town of San Isidro with its early eighteenth century church.
 "It has great iconographic value, because it makes us know for the first time the aspect of one of those rarely depicted towns of Buenos Aires province, with its miserable dwellings of primitive architecture beside impassable streets", though today the town is prosperous.

 St Helena.
 Death of Napoleon.

 Napoleon's tomb, St Helena, by E.E.
 Vidal.
 Contrast the tropical light effect with loamy Buenos Aires.
 Now, human figures easily go into his landscapes.

 In 1815 Napoleon was exiled to the island of St Helena.
 In 1820 HMS Vigo, flagship of Rear-Admiral Lambert, arrived in St Helena and stayed until September 1821.

 The political situation on the island was rife with intrigue.
 Opposition politicians in England were trying to embarrass the government.
 It was Lambert's job to make sure Napoleon did not escape by sea.
 Vidal was Lambert's secretary.

 Napoleon had stomach cancer.
 On 5 May 1821, at about sunset, he died.
 Next morning, five amateur artists who happened to be present on the island drew him on his deathbed.

 In common acceptation, the most talented of the five was Vidal.
 He wrote: "The head was beautiful, the expression of the face calm and mild, and not the slightest indication of suffering."

 It is known that Vidal attended Napoleon's funeral and interment, which he painted.
 He also painted several views of the island.
 All these are believed to be in private collections.
 The one in the illustration is thought to date from 1822.